seanbaxter/circle/variant/README.md

 Use the `...member-name` _declarator_ syntax inside a _union-specifier_ to declare a pack of variant members.
 We no longer have to use inheritance to implement `std::variant` -- it's all one self-contained class.

 Since we have an unnamed union with potentially non-trivially constructible members, we should specify a subobject initializer for the first variant member in the variant class's default constructor.
-Circle features a pack subscript operator `...[N]`, which is used to specify:
+Circle features a pack subscript operator `...[I]`, which is used to specify:
 * The _noexcept-specifier_ for construction of the first variant member,
 * The _requires-clause_ constraint that deactivates the constructor if the first variant member isn't default constructible, and
 * Subobject access to the first variant member in the unnamed unions.